NubivagantYansa/Project-1-Croc-game/README.md

-# Croc saves the Marshs
+# Croc saves Marshland

 ## Description

-Croc saves the Marshs is a game where the player has to move Croc to stop the monsters from colliding with the hairy marshmallows.
+Croc saves Marshland is a game where the player has to move Croc to stop the monsters from colliding with the hairy marshmallows.
 After 20 seconds, the speed intervals randomize themselves and get quicker for higher difficulty.
 If you survive 1 minute you win the game.
 If the monsters get to pass Croc and collide with the Marshmallows, it’s game over.

 MVP (DOM - CANVAS)